 Your child (or you) are absolutely not interested in studying ancient history right now.
 Some children have definite preferences or interests in a particular time period.
 It's better to use that interest as a starting point to encourage a love of history than to force something upon them that will just turn them off or turn it into a power struggle.

 In whatever time period you begin, go from there into the next one in the cycle.
 You do want to instill the concept of orderliness - that history has a sequence and a meaning.
-God is a God of order, and history - His Plan - is not random.
+God is a God of order, and history - His Plan for salvation - is not random.